Letting go

 decathecting

-After years of being needed, the silence is not peace.
-It is a room you have to learn to furnish again.
+After years of being needed, silence can feel like a room you have to learn to live in.

 on caregiving